 Analyzing Brand Position for Opportunity

-When looking at a category when you are developing a brand position and message to steal market share it is of vital importance that you develop models for assessing opportunity.
+When analyzing a category during a brand positioning process, it is of vital importance that you develop models for assessing opportunity.
 The starting point is always analyzing brand position.
 This is how we begin every rebranding and branding project.

-In looking for market opportunity you must understand the positions claimed by the competitors in that category.
-Most brand positioning mistakes are made because the brand themselves refuse to see the market dispassionately.
-If you expect to find opportunity you must be challenging to your own assertions.
+In looking for market opportunity, you must understand the positions claimed by the competitors in that category.
+Most brand positioning mistakes are made because brand themselves refuse to see the market dispassionately.
+If you expect to find opportunity, you must be challenging to your own assertions.

 More often than not, competitors claim very similar values.
 This is because most marketers see the value in terms of the product and benefits.
-So if you are selling TV sets, you see the category in terms of price, screen size, built in applications, refresh rate, and 3D or 2D.
-As a result, most brands will occupy space, if not directly upon the space of the competition, directly adjacent to the competitive space.
+So if you are selling TV sets, you see the category in terms of price, screen size, built in applications, refresh rate, and 3D or high def.
+As a result, most brands will occupy space directly adjacent to the competitive space.

 Analyzing Brand Position

 Think about this as an exercise in brand positioning.
 Think about it as if it were a real estate transaction.
-Generally speaking two like homes, one on an acre of land and one on a 50x50 lot will have different value, all else being equal.
+Generally speaking, two like homes, one on an acre of land and one on a 50x50 lot, will have different values, all else being equal.
 The reason for this value difference is because of space between the home and the neighbor.
 The same is true of brand positions.
 The more space between your brand and the competitors the better.
 Of course, the space you occupy must also be valued by the prospect.